oac-tree/sup-dto/doc/source/anyvalue.rst

      }}
    }, "CustomerType");

+.. _anyvalue-copy-move:

 Copy and move
 -------------

 The ``AnyValue`` class provides copy and move constructors and assignment operators that are more strict than their ``AnyType`` counterparts.
 In general, only compatible values can be assigned to each other.

 For the scalar types, this requires that the underlying value can be converted to the destination type and that it fits into that representation (e.g. a negative integer cannot be assigned to an unsigned value type).

 For array values, assigment requires equal length arrays and compatibility for each of their elements.
+An expection to this rule occurs when the target array has zero length.
+In that case, the target can be assigned arrays of any length, as long as the element types are compatible.

 Structured values can be assigned to one another if they have the same member names (in the exact same order) and their member values are compatible.
 Note that for both array and structured value assignment, the type name is ignored.